googleapis/google-cloud-java/java-compute/README.md

 You'll need to obtain the `google-cloud-compute` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-compute` as a dependency in your code.

-## About Google Compute Engine
+## About Compute Engine

-[Google Compute Engine][product-docs] delivers virtual machines running in Google's innovative data centers and worldwide fiber network.
+[Compute Engine][product-docs] delivers virtual machines running in Google's innovative data centers and worldwide fiber network.
 Compute Engine's tooling and workflow support enable scaling from single instances to global, load-balanced cloud computing.
 Compute Engine's VMs boot quickly, come with persistent disk storage, deliver consistent performance and are available in many configurations.

-See the [Google Compute Engine client library docs][javadocs] to learn how to use this Google Compute Engine Client Library.
+See the [Compute Engine client library docs][javadocs] to learn how to use this Compute Engine Client Library.

 #### Creating an authorized service object